nikitavoloboev/data/programming-languages/swift/swift-libraries/swiftui.md

 - [Clean Architecture for SwiftUI + Combine](https://github.com/nalexn/clean-architecture-swiftui)
 - [You can use SwiftUI today (2020)](https://rambo.codes/swiftui/2020/01/03/you-can-use-swiftui-today.html)
 - [Answering the big question: should you learn SwiftUI, UIKit, or both?
 (2019)](https://www.hackingwithswift.com/quick-start/swiftui/answering-the-big-question-should-you-learn-swiftui-uikit-or-both)
+- [ViewInspector for SwiftUI](https://github.com/nalexn/ViewInspector) - Framework for runtime inspection and unit testing of SwiftUI views.